 Few things disappoint an excited customer more than receiving a package and opening it to find the goods they’ve ordered have been damaged during the shipping process.
 And while sometimes it’s genuinely not the fault of the sender, the general feeling of disappointment often comes out in the subsequent returns procedure that ensues.

-To ensure incidents like this are kept to a minimum, shippers use protective packaging fillers.
+To ensure incidents like this are kept to a minimum, shippers use loose fill packaging.
 These seemingly simple additions to packages can actually have a direct impact on a company’s image and its bottom line.

-Not to be confused with protective packaging, such as bubble wrap and foam padding, aptly named ‘fillers’ are designed to take up excess space inside a package, providing an extra measure of protection.
+Not to be confused with protective packaging, such as bubble wrap and foam padding, aptly named ‘fillers’ are designed to take up excess space inside cardboard boxes, providing an extra measure of protection.
 They prevent jostling, rattling and breakage while goods are being shipped.

 However, with many different packaging fillers available, how can you be sure you are using the right one for the job?

 Here’s the lowdown on the pros and cons of some of the most popular packaging fillers out there today:

 Good old fashioned newspaper has been a favourite packaging filler for years.
 It’s light, easy to get hold of, doesn’t take up too much storage space and can be considered ‘green’ due to its recyclability.

 But how professional does a package stuffed with old newspaper really look?
 Then there’s the fact the ink often rubs off onto the products inside the package.
 This means additional plastic wrap is often needed.
 Plus, you’ll probably need more newspaper than you think because it compresses quite a lot.